juliajyshin/TriviaGame/README.md

 # F.R.I.E.N.D.S.
 Trivia Game

-Click Here to Visit: [https://juliajyshin.github.io/Food-Ajax-Giphy/](https://juliajyshin.github.io/Food-Ajax-Giphy/)
+Click Here to Visit: [https://juliajyshin.github.io/TriviaGame/](https://juliajyshin.github.io/TriviaGame/)

 ## Project Description

-In this project I used the GIPHY API to make a dynamic web page that populates with gifs of food.
-I did this by calling the GIPHY API and using JavaScript and jQuery to change the HTML of my site.
+In this game I used JavaScript for the logic and jQuery to manipulate HTML.
+The styling was done with CSS.

 ![An image of the website](assets/img/trivia.png)